🔥 Hot off the Press! Forrester’s Latest Cross-Channel Marketing Wave™ Report is Here.

 Here are the current statistics of Among Us on Twitch, where it is ranked #3, beating popular games like League Of Legends and Fortnite:

-Among Us Statistics on Twitch
+Statistics for Among Us viewership on Twitch

-Among Us Statistics on TwitchTracker
+Image Source: Among Us Statistics, TwitchTracker

 According to TwitchTracker, Among Us, is streamed by 29% more channels on weekends than on weekdays.
 And at the same time, the game is watched by 6% more viewers.